 Start with assessing how intruders could force their way into your home.

 Windows and doors are, of course, the most vulnerable openings but also consider walls shared with others, such as in a townhouse or duplex.
-A shared basement or attic area where a home intruder could gain access to your neighbor as a prelude to victimizing you are also vulnerabilities.
+A shared basement or attic area where a home intruder could gain access to your neighbor as a prelude to victimizing you is also a vulnerability.

 Once inside, they have gained the upper hand.
 It will be far more difficult to take back your home and belongings from an individual or group of people who have claimed it for themselves.